neondatabase/website/content/docs/guides/read-replica-prisma.md

    When your application runs, read operations are sent to the read replica.
 If you specify multiple read replicas, a read replica is selected randomly.

-   All write and `$transaction` queries are sent to the primary compute endpoint defined by `DATABASE_URL`, which is your read/write compute endpoint.
+   All write and `$transaction` queries are sent to the primary compute defined by `DATABASE_URL`, which is your read/write compute.

-   If you want to read from the primary compute endpoint and bypass read replicas, you can use the `$primary()` method in your extended Prisma Client instance:
+   If you want to read from the primary compute and bypass read replicas, you can use the `$primary()` method in your extended Prisma Client instance:

    ```bash
    const posts = await prisma.$primary().post.findMany()